kghorbanzadeh23/ENSF438_Assignment05_Group22/seng438-a5-team_number.md

 # Difficulties encountered, challenges overcome, and lessons learned

-Determining the MTTFmin using the RDC-11 tool presented several challenges.
+Determining the MTTFmin using the RDC-11 tool had several challenges.
 The tool doesn’t allow for direct input of MTTFmin, so we had to use trial and error by adjusting the "Number of Input Events" to achieve a normalized usage unit close to our target.
-One difficulty was selecting the right parameters, such as setting the "Maximum Acceptable Number of Failures" to 5, which we felt was reasonable for evaluating reliability without overstretching the system’s limits.
+One difficulty was selecting the right parameters, such as setting the "Maximum Acceptable Number of Failures" to 5, which we felt was a reasonable value for evaluating reliability without pushing the system’s limits.
 Refining the MTTFmin estimate was challenging as it required multiple iterations to find the optimal value, with 230 input events producing a normalized usage unit of approximately 46 seconds.
-Additionally, it was hard to determine the best estimate since the RDC-11 tool only provided a graph with color-coded regions and no specific values indicating how accurate or reliable the result was, making it difficult to assess the quality of our estimates directly.
+It was also hard to determine the best estimate/when to stop since the RDC-11 tool only provides a graph with color coded regions and gives no specific values indicating how accurate or reliable the result was, making it difficult to know how good our estimates were compared to eachother.

 # Comments/feedback on the lab itself